huntdatacenter/docs/docs/about/ting-week.md

 ## Tings

-We have established the following layered Ting structure:
+We have established the following layered Ting structure for the various parts of our community.
+We have appointed two hours for all Tings.
+The first hour is structured, and the last hour is reserved for unstructured discussion.

 ### Lagtun

-Lagtun is the ting where we meet data controllers and data space leaders to discuss the overall strategic direction for data-driven science in general and the adaptation of HUNT Cloud.
+Lagtun is the Ting where we meet data controllers and data space leaders from the BLUE subscription layer to discuss the overall strategic direction for data-driven science in general and the tactical adaptation of those strategies in HUNT Cloud.

-We have appointed two hours to Lagtun.
-The first hour is structured, and the last hour is reserved for unstructured questions and discussions.

 ### Lab ting

-This is our "allting" where we invite all lab users for information and feedback on our lab services, such as storage, compute, transfers, software, documentation, communication etc.
+This is our **`allting`** where all lab users meet for information, feedback and discussion on our lab services, such as storage, compute, transfers, software, documentation, communication etc.

-We have appointed two hours to the Lab ting.
-The first hour is structured, and the last hour is reserved for an unstructured question and answer section.

 ### Coordinator ting

-This ting gather coordinators from data controllers, data spaces and labs.
-We discuss ways to optimize research management and research coordination, including agreement structures, user management, resource management, lab portfolio management, reporting etc.
+This Ting gather coordinators from services centers, data spaces and labs.
+The discussons focuses on scientific coordination, including agreements and compliance, user and resource management, knowledge transfers, data management and financial aspects of the services etc.

-We have appointed two hours to the Coordinator ting.
-The first hour is structured, and the last hour is reserved for an unstructured discussion.

 ### Enterprise ting

-The Enterprise ting is introduced for Ting week #2 (2021-02).
-We aim to gather controllers and lab users from small and medium private enterprises to discuss how to best elevate private data-driven activities and innovations.
+The Enterprise ting intend to gather data controllers and lab users from small and medium private enterprises (SMEs) to discuss how to best elevate private data-driven activities and innovations.

-We have appointed two hours to the Enterprise ting.
-The first hour is structured, and the last hour is reserved for an unstructured discussion.